Armxxn34/Vultra-OpenSource/README.md

 # Vultra
--ALL IN ONE BOT- *REWRITTEN BY ITSOKAYBAE*
+-ALL IN ONE BOT- no credit thx